escapin/bayesianNetworks/README.md

 procedures, such as different fault-detection systems.

 Bayesian networks are data structures that map the relationship between events in terms of their probability.
 More specifically, a bayesian network is a **direct acyclic graph** where each _node_ corresponds to a random variable (either descrete or continus) and each _direct arc_ from node X to node Y means that X has a
 _[conditional dependency](https://en.wikipedia.org/wiki/Conditional_dependence)_
-on Y.  This conditional dependency is defined by a _[Conditional Probability Distribution](https://en.wikipedia.org/wiki/Conditional_probability_distribution)_ (**CPD**) that, fore each node, quantifies the effect of the parents on the child node.
+on Y.  This conditional dependency is defined by a _[Conditional Probability Distribution](https://en.wikipedia.org/wiki/Conditional_probability_distribution)_ (**CPD**) that, for each node, quantifies the effect of the parents on that node.

-In case the random variables are discrete, the _CPD_ can be represented as a
+In case the random variable is discrete, the _CPD_ can be represented as a
 _[Conditional Probability Table](https://en.wikipedia.org/wiki/Conditional_probability_table)_
 (**CPT**).
 The _CPT_ lists the probability that the child node takes on each of its different values for each combination of values of its